Plant-Based Universities

 Plant-Based Universities is an international student-led campaign calling for universities and Students' Unions to adopt fully plant-based catering.
 The campaign began in late 2021 in response to the climate crisis.
-Its chapters have initiated votes in Students' Unions and, as of October 2025, been successful in one Dutch, one Swedish, two Austrian, two Swiss, four German, and fourteen British universities, with around 80 active campaigns across nine countries.
+Its chapters have initiated votes in Students' Unions and moving on to implementing plant-based catering at their universities.
+As of February 2026, 26 universities have made plant-based commitments and 15 universities have taken steps towards implementation.
+There are campaigns at 80 universities, in 9 European countries: the UK, Belgium, the Netherlands, France, Italy, Poland, Switzerland, Austria and Germany.

 Participating universities

-As of February 2025, the campaign had been successful in the following universities:
+As of February 2026, the campaign had been successful in the following universities: